The redevelopment of the Jewell Station precinct in Brunswick is underway.

 Construction and shared user path diversion

-The Upfield shared user path is diverted away from the construction site.
+The upgraded southern end of the Upfield shared user path is open.

 The public realm works will deliver benefits for cyclists including upgrades to the shared user path through the precinct and increased bike parking.
 Commuter car parking has also been removed, which will make travelling through the precinct safer for both cyclists and pedestrians.